behumanist/WindyReport/README.md

 3. Run the application (add specific instructions for running your JavaScript project).

-4. Select the European city for which you want the weather forecast.
+4. Input the European city for which you want the weather forecast.

+## Deployment

+This project is deployed on Firebase at [https://windyweatherreport.web.app/](https://windyweatherreport.web.app/).

 ## License